mxcoppell/tradestation-api-ts/docs/Authentication.md

 // Or with explicit configuration const client = new TradeStationClient({
-    clientId: 'your_client_id',
-    clientSecret: 'your_client_secret',
-    username: 'your_username',
-    password: 'your_password',
+    refresh_token: 'your_refresh_token',
-    environment: 'Simulation'
+    environment: 'Simulation'  // or 'Live'
 });
 ```